vmware/ansible-vsphere-gos-validation/autoinstall/README.md

 10. For Windows Server SAC unattend auto-install, please use files under Windows/win_server_sac.
 11. For Photon OS 3.0 or later unattend auto-install, please use file Photon/ks.cfg.
 12. For Ubuntu Server 20.04 or later unattend auto-install, please use file Ubuntu/Server/user-data.j2.
-13. For Ubuntu Desktop 20.04 ~ 22.10 unattend auto-install, please use file Ubuntu/Desktop/ubuntu.seed
+13. For Ubuntu Desktop 20.04 ~ 22.10 unattend auto-install, please use file Ubuntu/Desktop/Ubiquity/ubuntu.seed.
-14. For Debian 10.1x or 11.x unattend auto-install, please use file Debian/10/preseed.cfg.
+14. For Ubuntu Destkop 23.04 or later unattend auto-install, please use file Ubuntu/Desktop/Subiquity/user-data.j2.
-15. For UnionTech OS Server 20 1050a unattend auto-install, please use file UOS/Server/20/1050a/ks.cfg.
+15. For Debian 10.1x or 11.x unattend auto-install, please use file Debian/10/preseed.cfg.
-16. For UnionTech OS Server 20 1050e unattend auto-install, please use file UOS/Server/20/1050e/ks.cfg.
+16. For UnionTech OS Server 20 1050a unattend auto-install, please use file UOS/Server/20/1050a/ks.cfg.
-17. For Fedora Server 36 or later unattend auto-install, please use file Fedora/36/Server/ks.cfg.
+17. For UnionTech OS Server 20 1050e unattend auto-install, please use file UOS/Server/20/1050e/ks.cfg.
-18. For FreeBSD 13 or later unattend auto-install, please use file FreeBSD/installerconfig.
+18. For Fedora Server 36 or later unattend auto-install, please use file Fedora/36/Server/ks.cfg.
-19. For Ubuntu Destkop 23.04 or later unattend auto-install, please use file Ubuntu/Flutter/user-data.j2.
+19. For FreeBSD 13 or later unattend auto-install, please use file FreeBSD/installerconfig.

 # Notes
 ## For Windows